Photosynq/PhotosynQ-Documentation/docs/macros/create-edit-a-macro.md

 If you have issues saving the macro, make sure you check these things first:

 - When a Macro is done, make sure the output box is green, indicating that there was no error.
-- Make sure you have a name and description.
-- Check that the name is not already existing.
+- Check several different measurements to make sure the Macro code works with different traces/numbers.

 ## Example - Calculating Photosystem II efficiency

-In the [previous tutorial](./building-a-protocol.md) we built a protocol to measure photosystem II efficiency.
+In the [protocol example](../protocols/create-edit-protocol.md#example-photosystem-ii-efficiency) we built a protocol to measure photosystem II efficiency.
 Now we can build a simple macro to automatically calculate it every time you take a measurement.

 ### Initial Code